mirza019/Speech-Emotion-Recognition-using-MFCC-and-Wav2Vec2/README.md

 # Speech-Emotion-Recognition-using-MFCC-and-Wav2Vec2

-# 🗣️ Speech Emotion Recognition using MFCC and Wav2Vec2

 This project focuses on detecting emotions from speech audio using two approaches:
 1. A **baseline MFCC-based neural network**
 2. A **transformer-based Wav2Vec2 model** for advanced audio feature extraction